Comment on page

 The correct MCU part is an STM32F103CBT6.
 This version of the STM32F103 has 128KB of flash memory.
 The incorrect part which is fitted to the modules mentioned above is an STM32F103C8T6.
 The C8 part officially has only 64KB of flash memory.

-It is known that many STM32F103C8T6 chips actually do have 128KB of flash, but it is not guaranteed and cannot be relied upon.
+It is known that some STM32F103C8T6 chips actually do have 128KB of flash, but it is not guaranteed and cannot be relied upon.

 The easiest option is to replace the module with one which has the correct MCU.
-You should also complain to the manufacturer or vendor of your original module and ask for a refund.
+You should complain to the manufacturer or vendor of your original module and ask for a refund as they have not followed the specification.

 For most people, this is the recommended option.